Howard A. Tullman

-Howard A. Tullman is an American serial entrepreneur, venture capitalist, educator, writer, lecturer, and art collector.
+Howard A. Tullman is an American venture capitalist, educator, writer, lecturer, and art collector.
 He is the former executive director of the Ed Kaplan Family Institute for Innovation and Tech Entrepreneurship at Illinois Tech in Chicago and the first University Professor appointed at IIT.
 He is the former CEO of 1871, the current General Managing Partner of G2T3V, LLC, and the current General Managing Partner of Chicago High Tech Investment Partners LLC, both early stage venture capital funds based in Chicago.

 Early life

 Born in St. Louis, Missouri in 1945, Tullman was raised in a family of eight.
 He is the son of an apparel salesman and a stay-at-home mother (who later ran for public office in New Jersey) and the eldest of six siblings.

-By age 10, Tullman built a candy racket and a magic performance business in his free time.
-Tullman and his family moved to Highland Park, Illinois in 1955.
+Tullman and his family moved to Highland Park, Illinois in 1961.
 Tullman graduated from Highland Park High School in 1963.

 Education

-Tullman attended Northwestern University for his undergraduate degree, graduating cum laude in 1967 with a B.A. in Mathematics and Economics.
-He went on to receive his J.D. from Northwestern's School of Law where he graduated with Honors in 1970.
+Tullman attended Northwestern University, graduating cum laude in 1967 with a B.A. in Mathematics and Economics.
+He received a J.D. from Northwestern's School of Law where he graduated with Honors in 1970.
 During his time at Northwestern, Tullman was elected to the Order of the Coif and served as the Chairman of the Editors of the Law Review.
 He was selected as a Ford Foundation Fellow and developed, along with James R. Thompson, former Governor of Illinois, a national Ford Foundation program for the study of criminal law.
-Tullman practiced law from the time he was admitted to the Bar in 1970 until 1980, specializing in large-scale class action cases and Chapter 11 bankruptcy cases.
+Tullman practiced law from the time he was admitted to the Bar in 1970 until 1980, specializing in large-scale class action cases and Chapter 11 bankruptcy reorganization cases.
 In 1974, he was admitted on special petition to the Bar of the United States Supreme Court.
 He retired from law to found CCC Information Services.

 Entrepreneurial career

-As of May 2011, Tullman has started 12 companies, including Tribeca Flashpoint Media Arts Academy, CCC Information Services, Tunes.com, the Rolling Stone Network, Imagination Pilots, Experiencia, and others.
-Tullman has held senior executive positions at Coin Inc., Worldwide Xceed and Kendall College, where he helped save the school from going into bankruptcy in 2003.
+As of August 2025, Tullman has started 12 companies, including Tribeca Flashpoint Media Arts Academy, CCC Information Services, Tunes.com, the Rolling Stone Network, Imagination Pilots, Experiencia, Original Research II, Eager Enterprises, G2T3V,LLC and others.
+Tullman has held senior executive positions at Coin Inc., Worldwide Xceed and Kendall College, where he moved it from Evanston to a new facility on Goose Island in Chicago.